Lestibournes/Openbox-Applicatons-Menu/README.md

     * icon - the name of the icon to be used from the theme
     * categories - each .desktop file has categories.
 This lists which categories will have their launchers included in this menu
     * exclude - which categories will not have their applications included in this menu, even if those launchers should be otherwise be included.

+This script hasn't been thoroughly tested and there are many improvements that can be made.